testsigmahq/testsigma-docs/src/pages/docs/reports/runs/drill-down-reports.md

 ---

 In Testsigma, you can view and download reports from the Run Results page.
-This page provides results at the test cases, suites, and machines levels and also helps you check test runs, view the run overview, and see the count of passed/failed tests along with the reasons for failure.
+This page provides results at the test cases, test suites, and test machine level and also helps you check test runs, view the run overview, and see the count of passed/failed tests along with the reasons for failure.
 This article provides an overview of the Run Results page in Testsigma.

 ---